Lesson 4: Looping

 Change line 17 to read:

-FOR Count% = 1 to 12 STEP Cstep%
+FOR Count% = 1 TO 12 STEP Cstep%

 Now, execute the program again.

 As you can see STEP will only reach the value of 12 by counting in steps of 1.
 Counting in steps of 2, 3, or 4 can't mathematically reach the number 12.
 This is important to remember when writing your programs.
-Save this program as StepUp.BAS before continuing on.

 STEP it Down